 I was born in the UK, but my heart fell for New Zealand after my first visit in 1996.
-I’ve been working as a professional massage therapist pretty much ever since, and have recently returned to the place I call home here in NZ.
+I’d been working as a professional massage therapist pretty much ever since, and returned to the place I call home here in NZ in 2014.

 I’m trained in various forms of massage therapy, and so my technique is always adapted to the needs of each person at each moment of the treatment.
 From gentle movements to relax and calm the muscles, firmer manipulation and kneading the muscles to ease the tension away, deeper tissue work to undo the chronic knots, and a range of percussion (tapotement) techniques to release muscles that are locked up.

 To watch me work, has often been described as witnessing a combination of Tai Chi, Martial Arts, and Dance.
 I utilise my body weight and balance to apply pressure precisely how and where your body needs it the most.
 I happily massage all day without getting physically tired, which is why I now also run workshops for other therapists in how to improve their own technique to reduce RSI in themselves and similar.

 My touch is intuitive.
 People often describe how I go straight to the precise point they need within seconds of starting, and seem to know just how to apply the right amount of pressure in just the right way.

 For me there is a two way communication with your body : as I work, your body indicates to me how long I can spend on a particular area, when that particular muscle needs a breather, when I need to loosen up the area around it first, where the actual cause point is for the resulting tension, etc.